jpetuchovas/dev-env-setup/README.md

 make vm-bootstrap
 ```

-Finally, this repository can be cloned inside the VM.
+Finally, clone this repository inside the VM and use `make switch` from now on.

 ## Misc